ThomasLokkart/ThomasLokkart.github.io/_posts/2022-08-19-FirstRealPost.md

 # It is easy to regret

 I remember the time I had to choose a study programme.
-Twenty-five year old Thomas had to choose a study programme based on, in hindsight, almost zero information.
+Egitheen year old Thomas had to choose a study programme based on, in hindsight, almost zero information.
 Although, I was very enthousiastic about going to college, I was still very comfortable in my house with my parents, brothers and friends close by.
 I had no intention of going off too far.

 That left three universities: Technical University Eindhoven, Radboud University Nijmegen and Maastricht university.
 I always knew I wanted to do a _bèta study programme_ and therefore Maastricht was quickly rejected.
 And, I am not going to lie, my first thought was, I had the best grade for chemistry in high school, and was therefore aiming to do something with chemistry at either Eindhoven or Nijmegen.
 I felt chemical engineering was not for me, therefore I chose chemistry at the Radboud University.
 Also, because I heard student life was good there.